1227 - University of North Carolina at Chapel Hill Policy on Unauthorized Purchases

 Q: I have a professor who wants the University to purchase Google Glass for their research.
 How do I purchase this?

-A: Google Glass is considered a personal device and as such cannot be purchased by the University.
+A: Google Glass is considered a personal device, so the University cannot purchase it.

-Q: A professor in my department/school purchased a laptop computer for work at an Apple store using his personal funds.
-Is this purchase allowed, since it was not purchased with University funds?
+Q: A professor in my department/school purchased a laptop computer for work at an Apple store using their personal funds.
+Is this purchase allowed since the professor did not buy the laptop with University funds?

-A: No, this type of purchase is not allowed because it was not purchased using the appropriate procurement process for work-related purchases.
-Additionally, the purchaser is not eligible for a University discount, nor will they receive a reimbursement for sales tax.
+A: No, this type of purchase is not allowed because the professor did not purchase the laptop using the appropriate procurement process for work-related purchases.
+Additionally, the purchaser is not eligible for a University discount and will not receive a reimbursement for sales tax.

 Q: May I be reimbursed for parking while I work at the University?